 The contributing associations in this sport derive millions of dollars per year controlling the distribution of their vital data.

 From EquiBase website:

 “EquiBase Company LLC is a general partnership of subsidiaries of the TRA and The Jockey Club.
-The Company was formed in 1991 to provide the Thoroughbred racetracks of North America with a uniform, industry-owned database of racing information and statistics.
+The Company came into being in 1991 to provide North America's Thoroughbred racetracks with a uniform, industry-owned database of racing information and statistics.
 In 1998, EquiBase became the sole data collection agency and provider of racing data to the Daily Racing Form.

 Through its website, upgraded mobile platform and mobile applications, EquiBase offers free handicapping tips, free horse racing results, and free video replays of jockeys' rides to help horse racing fans enjoy the experience of watching races more".